scpwiki/wikijump/ftml/Philosophy.md

 Note that this operation is applied recursively, so that any containers (elements which contain other elements) will perform this same operation to populate themselves.

-It is important to note that, in accordance to the Wikidot parsing strategy, all "errors" are non-fatal.
+In accordance to the Wikidot parsing strategy, all "warnings" are non-fatal.
+(These were previously named "errors" but were renamed in [#103](https://github.com/Nu-SCPTheme/ftml/pull/103) for clarity).
-In the worst-case scenario, all tokens fail all rules, and all are parsed with the fallback, rule, producing an error for each incident.
-In a more typical case, any invalid structures will produce errors, and will parsed as best it can.
+In the worst-case scenario, all tokens fail all rules, and all are parsed with the fallback, rule, producing a warning for each incident.
+In a more typical case, any invalid structures will produce warning, and will parsed as best it can.

-These errors are returned to the caller to provide information on where the process failed, while still producing the fallback render.
-This provides the both of best worlds: errors to assist with wikitext debugging, but also not hard-failing rendering in case of any error.
+These warnings are returned to the caller to provide information on where the process failed, while still producing the fallback render.
+This provides the both of best worlds: warnings to assist with wikitext debugging, but also not hard-failing rendering in case of one.